hujing0915/DPSR/README.md

-# DPFR
+# DPSR
-the code of the DPFR.
+the code of the DPSR.

-This repository contains the training codes for the paper "Dual Path Feature Refinement Network for Zero-Shot Learning."
+This repository contains the training codes for the paper "Dual Path Semantic Refinement Network for Zero-Shot Learning"

 # References
 We thank the following repos for providing helpful components in our work: <br>